 What the Research Actually Shows About Broken SMB AI Strategies

 The noise around AI adoption makes it easy to believe everyone is winning.
 The research says otherwise.
-Here is what three major studies published in the last year actually found, and what the pattern looks like when you stack them side by side.
+Here is what recent AI research and industry analysis point to, and what the pattern looks like when you stack them side by side.

-Number one: 95% zero impact.
-MIT's Project NANDA report, published in 2025, found that 95% of organizations that deployed generative AI saw zero measurable P&L impact.
+Number one: most pilots are not turning into operating impact.
+Fortune's coverage of MIT's Project NANDA report said about 5% of enterprise generative-AI pilots achieved rapid revenue acceleration, while the vast majority stalled or delivered little to no measurable P&L impact.
 The study was grounded in 150 leader interviews, a survey of 350 employees, and analysis of 300 public AI deployments.
-Not anecdote.
-Not opinion.
-Three hundred deployments, ninety-five percent nothing.

-Stack those three numbers.
-The story is consistent.
-Most AI deployments do not work.
+Stack those sources.
+The story is consistent: many AI deployments do not turn into measurable operating value.

 When a study calls a project a failure, it usually means one of four things.
 The research identifies these patterns consistently.

 Pattern one: the pilot that never leaves the pilot.
-Gartner found that only 48% of AI projects make it past pilot, and at least 30% of generative AI projects will be abandoned after proof of concept by the end of 2025.
 The team runs a demo, the demo impresses, budget gets spent, then the project disappears because nobody scoped how it would actually live in the operation.

 Pattern three: missing data foundation.
-Almost every failure analysis lands on the same culprit.
-The organization launched AI on top of data that was not ready.
-The models produced output that could not be trusted because the inputs were inconsistent, incomplete, or wrong.
-Gartner and MIT both flag data readiness as the single most common failure root cause.
+The sources above point to a recurring culprit: organizations launch AI on top of data that is not ready.
+The models produce output that cannot be trusted because the inputs are inconsistent, incomplete, or wrong.
+IBM's CEO Study also emphasized integrated enterprise data architecture and proprietary data as central to generative-AI value.

 Pattern four: no defined outcome.
 The project was approved because leadership wanted "to be doing AI," not because a specific problem had been scoped.
 Without a defined success metric, there is no way to evaluate ROI, no way to iterate, and no way to justify the next round of investment.

 Most of the research above focuses on enterprises.
-SMBs face the same failure patterns and usually worse, for three structural reasons.
+SMBs face the same failure patterns with less margin for error, for three structural reasons.

 Smaller margin for error.
 An enterprise can burn $10M on a failed AI initiative and absorb it.
 A $5M SMB cannot burn $200K on a failed deployment without consequences.
 The downside of picking wrong is proportionally much larger.

 Less in-house expertise.
-SBA Office of Advocacy research from September 2025 found SMBs are closing the adoption gap but still typically lack dedicated AI talent.
-That means the person picking the tools, integrating them, and measuring their impact is usually someone whose primary job is something else.
+SBA Office of Advocacy research from September 2025 found small firms are closing the AI-adoption gap.
+Many still lack a dedicated AI owner, which means the person picking the tools, integrating them, and measuring their impact is often someone whose primary job is something else.

-The patterns that separate successful AI deployments from the 95% are not mysterious.
-The studies agree on what distinguishes winners.
+The patterns that separate successful AI deployments from stalled pilots are not mysterious.
+The sources point to the same operating disciplines.

 Narrow scope, measured outcome.
 The deployments that work start with one function, one metric, one timebox.
 A lead-scoring model that either improves conversion by a measurable amount in 90 days or gets killed.
 A collections agent that either reduces days-sales-outstanding by a measurable amount in one quarter or gets killed.
 No vague "productivity gains."